 Sasha Stojovic is a qualified psychotherapeutic counsellor who completed an MSc in Counselling and Psychotherapy with distinction.
 She responds to the needs of the client using a psychoanalytic and existential approach.
-Working in private practice at The Awareness Centre in Clapham and at Clapham Common, Sasha provides open-ended as well as short-term therapy.
+Working in private practice at The Awareness Centre in Clapham, Sasha provides open-ended as well as short-term therapy.

 Sasha endeavours to provide a therapeutic space in which clients are able give voice to unspoken and difficult thoughts and feelings.
 Therapy provides a space to explore, face and process the unmanageable and intolerable – it also encourages emotional self-knowledge and learning from one’s unique experiences.
 She works with her clients, helping them explore their internal reality and how this is perhaps influenced by the past.

 Working psychoanalytically, clients will be more able to identify how their current issues are shaped by the past.
 Through remembering and acknowledging the impact of the past, clients are more able to work through areas of difficulty.